Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-4/README.md

 To remedy this, the `.plot()` method has an additional argument called `colormap`.This argument allows us to assign a wide range of color palettes with varying contrasts and intensities.
 We can either define our own Matplotlib colormap, or use a string that matches a colormap registered with matplotlib.

 Changing line colors with the color map argument.

+### 3. Facet Plots
+In order to overcome issues with visualizing datasets containing time series of different scales, we can leverage the `subplots` argument, which will plot each column of a DataFrame on a different subplot.
+In addition, the layout of our subplots can be specified using the `layout` keyword, which accepts two integers specifying the number of rows and columns to use.
+It is important to ensure that the total number of subplots is greater than or equal to the number of time series in our DataFrame.
+We can also specify if each subgraph should share the values of their x-axis and y-axis using the `sharex` and `sharey` arguments.
+Finally, we need to specify the total size of our graph (which will contain all subgraphs) using the `figsize` argument.